Department of Natural Resources

 Scouting and spending time figuring out why, how and where deer travel is infinitely important.
 The more time you invest the better.
 However, your presence also has an impact.
 Each area is a little different on the dynamics of how much human activity will be tolerated, but as a rule each time you are in the deer's environment you are increasing their awareness and wariness.
 This can be true of scouting and of hunting a single location often.
 The safe bet is usually to play it safe and don't visit areas you are actively hunting or plan to hunt any more than necessary.
 It is always a balancing act.
 To avoid deer figuring out your pattern instead of the other way around, a method that is increasing in popularity is the "hang and hunt."
 The hang and hunt method involves identifying the area or trees you would like to come back to and setting up the stand when you hunt.
 This premise is built around selecting many areas to hunt and not being selective to one area.
 If hunting a small tract of land this method likely does not make sense.
 If you are venturing out onto larger properties or some of the over 8 million acres of publicly accessible hunting ground in Michigan this could be something to consider.

-Be sure to check up on the latest hunting regulations in your area in the 2020 hunting digest, which may influence your strategy.
+Be sure to check up on the latest hunting regulations in your area, which may influence your strategy.

 The most important thing you can do this fall is get out in Michigan's great outdoors and enjoy the deer season.
 There is one guarantee, that there is always something to be learned.
 There is no substitute for time spent afield.

-We hope that you have a safe and enjoyable hunting season.
-It had been a unique year, and unfortunately those impacts will likely be seen for some time.
-Regardless of what changes have been experienced or what might be on the horizon, the 2020 deer season is shaping up to be another great one here in Michigan.
-Whatever your goal is for deer hunting, whether it’s a trophy rack, a freezer full of venison, reconnecting with friends and family, or simply isolating and being one with nature, we hope you find your goals fulfilled at season’s end.
+I'd like to wish everyone a safe and successful hunting season.
+The 2021 deer season is shaping up to be another great one here in Michigan.
+Whatever your goal is for deer hunting, whether it's a trophy rack, a freezer full of venison, reconnecting with friends and family, or simply being one with nature, I hope you find your goals fulfilled at season's end.